Ugg Adirondack III

 It’s important to keep in mind that boot fit can be an extremely important factor when it comes to keeping your feet warm.
 A loose boot will let in drafts or snow, and more dead air inside a boot means the more your body will have to work to keep it warm.
 But even more importantly, you don’t want too tight of a fit, which will impact circulation and result in cold feet and toes.
 In short, it’s important to nail the fit on the Adirondack if you want to reap the full benefit of its -32-degree Celsius rating (or anything close to it).

-UGG's Adirondack line is super popular, including the standard boot reviewed here, a tall version, and a more performance-ready Hiker variation for $225.
-The UGG Adirondack Tall III ($325) is the same boot as the standard Adirondack, but with a shaft height that measures a full 12 inches (5 in. longer than the regular Adirondack).
-The Adirondack Hiker adds an inch of height, forgoes the fluffy wool cuff, and has a slightly more capable outsole for trail use.
-Finally, for men, UGG makes the popular Butte boot ($240), which has a similar waterproof leather upper, cuffable wool liner, and is rated to -20 degrees Celsius (-4 degrees Fahrenheit).
+Ugg's Adirondack line is super popular, including the standard boot reviewed here, a tall version, and a couple Meridian variations that offer upgraded waterproofing and traction.
+The Ugg Adirondack III Tall ($325) is the same boot as the standard Adirondack, but with a shaft height that measures a full 12 inches (5 in. longer than the regular Adirondack).
+The Adirondack Meridian costs $150 more than the standard model but features proven Gore-Tex waterproofing and Vibram rubber, along with a larger pull tab at the rear for getting the boot on and off.
+Rounding out the lineup, the Adirondack Meridian Hiker ($350) is largely similar to the standard Meridian but with no extendable cuff and a shorter shaft height for better mobility.
+Finally, for men, Ugg makes the popular Butte boot ($240), which is rated to -20 degrees Celsius (-4 degrees Fahrenheit) and has a similar waterproof leather upper and cuffable wool liner.

 UGG Adirondack III (walking away)